Barry & Associates, Inc. provides three websites to assist you with your understanding and use of software technology:

 by Douglas K Barry with David Dick

 This is a guide for the savvy manager who wants to capitalize on the wave of change that is occurring with Web Services, service-oriented architecture, and—more recently—Cloud Computing.
 The changes wrought by this technology will require both a grasp of the technology and a way to deal with how these changes will affect the people who build our systems in our organizations.
 This book covers both issues.
 Managers at all levels of all organizations must be aware of the changes that are on the horizon and ways to deal with both sets of issues.
 This is a non-technical book on a technical subject.
 It assumes no prior knowledge of the technology.

-- Description and contents for this book: click here.
+- Description, contents, and preview for this book: click here.